collective/ECSpooler/README.txt

   * "Python":http://python.org

-  * A UNIX or UNIX-like operating system, e.g., NetBSD, Solaris, Mac OS X, or Linux.
+  * A UNIX or UNIX-like operating system, e. g., NetBSD, Solaris, Mac OS X, or Linux.

     ECSpooler does run on Windows (with some restrictions), but this